Skip to content

 Adding machines manually is great for quick deployments.
 For more flexibility and power, you can team up with PDQ Inventory.
 You can make dynamic collections to deploy packages to targets based off of any number of criteria.

 For example, you could create collections based on operating system, installed applications, amount of RAM, etc. There are so many possibilities!
-You can even use your own custom fields for data unique to your organization.
+You can use your own custom fields for data unique to your organization.
+You can even set up packages to run on a schedule, automatically retry failed machines, email you the results, use Wake-On-LAN, and much more.

 Black and White PDQ logo